etnt/rusty-breakout/README.md

 either `A` or `D` the padel will now rotate left/right a small fraction to give the padel a slant which affects the calculation of the outgoing bounce.
 I was quite happy with how it turned out.

+I added four rows of pyramid bricks and to make it even more fun I randomly generated approximately 10% red bricks, where hitting a red brick will add to the ammunition store.

+This concluded the rules of the game.
+You win when all the bricks are removed, and you loose when all the balls are gone and there is no more ammunition left.
+I was surprised how quickly I managed to create this game.
+The tricky part was of course the bounce calculations; for the other parts I had good use of the techniques I had gathered from the `rusty-asteroids` game.